 - Labyrinth: A WWW server for medieval studies.

 - Legacies of British Slave-ownership: Online resource that contains the names of slave-owners in the British Caribbean, Mauritius and the Cape at the moment of abolition.

 - Medieval sources online: Full text sources from Manchester University Press and access to their Medieval portal.

 - The National Archives: Has a collection of over 11 million historical government and public records, from Domesday Book to modern goverment papers and digital files.
 It includes paper and parchment, electronic records and websites, photographs, posters, maps, drawings and paintings.

-- The Peace Process: Layers of Meaning.
-Contains (1) Layers of Meaning Online Directory (Lomond): a select, authorative archive of all extant interviews of key figures in the Peace Process in Northern Ireland (2) the Peace Portal: a guide to other online resources realting to the history of conflict and peace-making in Northern Ireland.
-Peace Process: Layers of Meaning is a hybrid project incolving collaboration between Queen Mary, Trinity College Dublin and Dundalk Institute of Technology.
+- The Peace Process: Layers of Meaning: Contains (1) Layers of Meaning Online Directory (Lomond): a select, authorative archive of all extant interviews of key figures in the Peace Process in Northern Ireland (2) the Peace Portal: a guide to other online resources relating to the history of conflict and peace-making in Northern Ireland.
+Peace Process: Layers of Meaning is a hybrid project involving collaboration between Queen Mary, Trinity College Dublin and Dundalk Institute of Technology.
 It is funded by the European Regional Development Fund (Peace III)